pulumi/docs/content/blog/secure-cloud-kubernetes-workloads-intro/index.md

 Azure AKS uses a different approach to assign roles to pods.
 [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) project is an add-on deployed into your AKS cluster.
 AAD Pod Identity includes a Kubernetes [CustomResource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), which the running components of AAD Pod Identity watch.
 You can then create a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) and assign it to your pod.

-Again, Pulumi has first-class support for all of Azure's resources via the [Azure NextGen Provider](https://github.com/pulumi/pulumi-azure-nextgen).
+Again, Pulumi has first-class support for all of Azure's resources via the [native Azure Provider](https://github.com/pulumi/pulumi-azure-native).
 Watch out for the rest of the series for a real world example!

 ### Google Cloud GKE